 In 2003, we adopted the BioLineRx Ltd. 2003 Share Incentive Plan, or the Plan.
-The Plan provides for the granting of options and ordinary shares to our directors, employees, consultants and service providers of our subsidiaries and affiliates.
+The Plan provides for the granting of options and ordinary shares to our directors, employees, consultants and service providers, and to the directors, employees, consultants and service providers and affiliates.
 The Plan provides for options to be issued at the determination of our Board of Directors in accordance with applicable law.
 As of December 31, 2013, there were 18,892,594 ordinary shares issuable upon the exercise of outstanding options under the Plan.